tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 A provisioning domain (PvD) defines a coherent set of information that can be used to access a network and resolve names. {{!I-D.ietf-intarea-provisioning-domains}} defines a JSON dictionary format that can be fetched over HTTPS at the well-known URI "/.well-known/pvd".

-Designated Resolvers that are DoH servers SHOULD provide a PvD JSON dictionary available at the well-known PvD URI with the path of the DoH server's URI template appended.
+Designated Resolvers that support DoH SHOULD provide a PvD JSON dictionary available at the well-known PvD URI with the path of the DoH server's URI template appended.

 For example, the PvD JSON for the DoH server "https://doh.example.net/dns-query" would be available at "https://doh.example.net/.well-known/pvd/dns-query".